NickAger/nickager.github.io/_posts/2016-03-07-DocumentPicker.md

 }
 ```

 If the property `keepInMemory` is non-nil the object will not be freed.
 The object sets `keepInMemory` to `nil` within an `onComplete` block.
 This completion block will be called for success or failure.
-Success when the user picked a file and failure if the user dismissed the UI without choosing a file.
+Success when the user picked a file and failure if the user dismisses the UI without choosing a file.

 ## Installation